HazenBabcock/android-bluetooth-mouse/README.md

 (Note: The application requires Bluetooth, and will probably crash if Bluetooth is not already enabled.
 Just restart it once Bluetooth is enabled.)

 ## Installation ##
-On the server side you will need Python and the Pywin32.
+On the server side you will need Python and the Pywin32 library.

 ## Directory Layout ##
 ADBTM - This folder contains the Android client application (created using Eclipse).